Edgerley Family Horizons Center

 In 2014, studioMLA began working with Horizons for Homeless Children to develop the vision for a new headquarters and select a site.
 Eighteen months of study and visioning, including visiting existing Horizons early education centers and meeting with and listening to teachers’ input, eventually resulted in the concept for the Edgerley Family Horizons Center.

-The seven-story non-profit and community hub (pictured above) is a joint venture between Horizons for Homeless Children and Watermark Development and a design collaboration between studioMLA Architects and Embarc Studio (architect of record for the core and shell).
+The seven-story non-profit and community hub (pictured above) is a joint venture between Horizons for Homeless Children and Watermark Development and design collaboration between studioMLA Architects and Embarc Studio (architect of record for the core and shell).
 The joint design team took the project through the Boston Planning and Development Agency approvals process and construction with Commodore Builders.
 With the construction of the building shell underway, studioMLA began the design of the two-level children’s center, outdoor play spaces, offices, and training center, now known as the Edgerley Family Horizons Center.

 Photography courtesy of Rosemary Fletcher.